Deadline to apply: February 13, 2026. We’ll complete Interviews and extend offers by February 27, 2026.

 Equity

-- Direct equity ownership: Receive 1% equity in each company you incubate, vesting over just 9 months instead of the typical 4-year schedule
+- Direct equity ownership: Receive 1% equity in multiple companies you incubate, vesting over just 9 months instead of the typical 4-year schedule.

 - Compared to carry in a traditional fund: You receive cash at exit without the entire fund needing to clear its performance hurdle (typically 8% annual returns to LPs before GPs earn carry).
-To illustrate: 50bps of carry on a $100M fund requires an 11x return ($1B) to earn $1M—the same as a single $200M exit on your 1% stake at 50% dilution.*
+To illustrate: 50bps of carry on a $100M fund requires an 4x return on invested capital to earn $300K.
+A single $200M exit on a 1% stake at 50% dilution can yield $1M.

 Top Skills